 Here are five areas call center services providers and those companies who use call centers need to evaluate to elevate the customer experience.

 The customer experience that call center services providers can provide depends on how prepared the agents are.
-Consistent and effective training will help build a foundation for delivering an experience that will yield long-term happy customers.
+Consistent and practical training will help build a foundation for delivering an experience that will yield long-term happy customers.

 Since we all learn differently, training should include a blend of teaching and training methods.
 Good training transfers essential information in a way that allows the agent to learn the material.